carlow78/ginos-italian/static/documents/TESTING.md

 * Clicking on the 'Log In' button redirects the user back to the home page.

-### Book A Table:
-When a user moves to the Book A Table page they will be met with a form with 8 elements on it
+### Make a Reservation:

+Contains 6 elements on it
 1. Booking Name
 1. Email Address
 1. Contact Number
 1. Number of People
 1. Date
 1. Time
-1. Table
-1. Occasion
+1. Additional comments

 These elements need to be filled out before the user can make a booking, the checks for this page are as follows:
 * Try clicking on the 'Submit' button without entering any details in the log in form, this will cause an error message to appear staing ***"Please fill out this field"***.
 This message will appear each time the user tries to submit the form without filling out any of the fields in the form.
 * Selecting a date is done using the calender widget.
 Click on the calendar icon on the right and select a date.
+If the user chooses past date they will receive an error message - "The reservation date cannot be in the past."
 * Number of People, Time, Table and Occasion are all selected using the dropdown menu, this is done but clicking on the arrow and choosing the option that best suits the booking.
 If the user attempts to make a booking without making one of these choices they will recieved the following message ***"Please select an item in the list"***